yapb/docs/docs/installation.rst

 Before you begin
 --------------------------
-Unlike many other podbot flavours, YaPB is able to run as metamod plugin as well as standalone dll for every platform it supports (except Android) without changing so/dll/dylib.
+Unlike many other PODBot flavours, YaPB is able to run as metamod plugin as well as standalone dll for every platform it supports (except Android) without changing so/dll/dylib.

 ..
 Important:: If you have some mods like AMX Mod X installed, you should consider installing bots as a metamod plugin, not as standalone dll.
 In other situations there is **no** requirement to install metamod before installing YaPB.

 Installation docs only cover installing bot on genuine Steam version of Counter-Strike.
-Assuming that if you run something special, you know how to install bot or bot as metamod plugin.
+Assuming that if you run something special, you know how to install bot as standalone dll or as metamod plugin.

 ..
-Note:: Only 32-bit binary is available, as Valve has dropped support for 64-bit mode HLDS.
+Note:: Only 32-bit binary is available, since Valve has dropped support for 64-bit mode HLDS.

 Installing bot on Windows